 Victim Services of Sarnia Lambton is a non-profit organization that provides immediate emotional and practical support to victims of crime or tragic circumstance.
 Crisis Responders are needed for weekdays, weeknights, and weekends.
-Training is provided. www.victimservices.on.ca or 519-344-8861 ext#5238
+Training is provided.
+Please visit www.victimservices.on.ca to fill out the online application.

 Deliver meals and spend a few minutes providing a safety check to clients in the Meals on Wheels program.

 Hot Meals: delivered throughout the county.
 Meals consist of a soup, entrée and dessert, and are delivered 2 to 3 times per week by volunteers.
 Each town has different pick-up locations and procedures to follow.
 If you are volunteering for this program you will job shadow with an experienced volunteer.
 Volunteers are encouraged to visit for a few minutes as a safety check and to inform the Program Coordinator of any health status changes.
 There is a honorarium for performing this service using your vehicle.

 Frozen Meal Program: Meals are ordered and delivered every 2 weeks throughout Lambton County.
 Orders may consist of soups, entrées, and desserts.
-There are currently three delivery routes for the Frozen Meal Program: a North, Central, and South Route throughout the county.
+There are currently four delivery routes for the Frozen Meal Program throughout the county.
 Volunteers are able to use one of the minivans from Lambton Elderly Outreach to deliver these meals.
-Meals are prepared by Piquettes Frozen Meals and are picked up at the store by the North Lambton delivery volunteers and brought back to the office for distribution.
+Meals are prepared by Apetito and are picked up by volunteers to deliver from the office.
 Thermal bags are used to keep the meals cold during the delivery.
 Volunteers are encouraged to visit for a few minutes from the client’s door to provide a safety check and note any health status changes.